-WFU's Kamp Kenwood offers annual summer camps and is available for family gatherings, weddings, corporate retreats, and more!
+Kamp Kenwood is Wisconsin Farmers Union's annual retreat for its summer camp program.
+The time before and after summer camp season, the facility is available for family gatherings, weddings, business conferences, and more!

-It sits on 23 pristine acres of forested land punctuated by beautiful Lake Wissota, making it the ideal spot for people from all across the Midwest to come together, have fun and learn.
+Kamp Kenwood borders Lake Wissota State Park to our north and is punctuated by beautiful Lake Wissota to our south.
+It is the ideal spot for people from all across the Midwest to come together, have fun and learn.

 Please select your interest below: